-utilized by plan members.35 Minimum loss ratio (MLR) requirements compel insurers to spend a minimum percentage (80%-85%) of the premiums they collect on member health care expenses.36 As a result, insurers are limited in their ability to increase profits or expand other overhead expenses merely by increasing premiums or cost sharing obligations.
+The Task Force received substantial and largely undisputed evidence that health insurers set premiums, deductibles and other out-of-pocket costs as a reflection of the prices that the insurer must pay for covered services and the number of times those services are utilized by plan members.
+(Using actuarial methodologies, insurers combine prices and utilization of covered services into a factor known as "trend.")
+Minimum loss ratio (MLR) requirements compel insurers to spend a minimum percentage (80%-85%) of the premiums they collect on member health care expenses.
+As a result, insurers are limited in their ability to increase profits or expand other overhead expenses merely by increasing premiums or cost sharing obligations.

 Instead, the prices of covered services, which must consume at least 80%-85% of premium revenues, comprise the largest driver of health insurance premium and cost share increases.
 As reflected in the insurers' annual rate filings with the Insurance Department, where premiums have increased, insurers' profit margins generally remain narrow and consistent from year-to-year while the trend factors of price and utilization are more volatile.
-37